aldabus/DouglasEtAl_UK_HEM_GMM/README.md

 Coefficients are available for the following periods:

 T = 0.01 (PGA), 0.025, 0.05, 0.075, 0.10, 0.15, 0.20, 0.30, 0.40, 0.50, 0.75, 1.0, 1.5, 2.0, 3.0, 4.0, 5.0, 7.5, 10.0.

+#branchweight.m

+Returns the weight to be used in the logic tree for the selected branch and model.

+This is particularly useful when combining results from the 162-branch model (either ground-motion predictions and hazard estimates) in a logic tree framework.

 #CHEEP output files